Last Updated June 24, 2020

 Why Do You Need A Sinking Fund?

-A sinking fund is great because it specifies what you’re saving for.
+I think a sinking fund is great because it specifies what you’re saving for.
 This keeps you more organized when you’re saving for multiple expenses at the same time.
 You know exactly how much you have saved for each expense separately.
-Let me give you an example to illustrate this.

-Let’s say you would like to save for a vacation and Christmas gifts at the same time.
-For example, assume you’re saving $150 every month in a general savings account ($100 for your vacation and $50 for Christmas gifts).
-This savings rate will give you a total of $1,800 for the year.
+Let’s say I would like to save for a vacation and Christmas gifts at the same time.
+For example, assume I’m saving $150 every month in a general savings account.
+This savings rate will give me a total of $1,800 for the year.

-Assume at the end of 12 months you take a vacation that costs you $1,500.
-You’re now left with $300.
-The problem comes when you’re ready to start Christmas shopping.
-You calculated you needed $600 for your Christmas gifts, but now you’re short.
+Assume at the end of 12 months I take a vacation that cost me $1,500.
+I am now left with $300.
+The problem comes when I’m ready to start Christmas shopping and I fall short because I needed $600 to cover all the gifts on my list.

 In other words, by not keeping your savings goals separate, you may overestimate how much you actually have available to spend on one expense.